babyboomer53/Lesson-6/README.md

 This is an example of why programming is so tedious.
 There was a statement in the code being flagged by the editor because a command was misspelled!
 The thing that made it so insidious was that the misspelling actually represented a legitimate command.
 It was only the argument list that differentiated the command I wanted from the command I had typed.
-So, it wasn't immediately apparent to me why the editor was flagging statement.
-This time, it only took a few moments for me to figure it out.
+So, it wasn't immediately apparent to me why the editor was flagging the statement.
+Fortunately, it only took a few moments or me to figure it out.

-As a measure against disaster, I push to GitHub frequently.
+To divert a disaster, I push to GitHub frequently.

+The test suite is not very robust.

+I spent the majority of my time trying to get the _removeLeaves()_ method to work, only to find out that the unit test's method call was flawed.
+Specifically, I had placed arguments in the parameter list which, to the best of my knowledge, isn't expecting any.
+I have no idea how long the _removeLeaves()_ method might have been working correctly before I discovered the root cause.
+All I can say is that I toiled for at least a couple of hours.